Podcast Growth Statistics 2026: Listener Expansion and Industry Trends

 How much has podcast listening grown over the past decade?

 Podcast listening time has increased by 355% over the past ten years.
 Average weekly consumption among regular listeners now reaches 7 hours, with dedicated listeners spending 9+ hours per week on podcasts.
-Podcasts now account for 31% of all spoken word audio consumption.
+Podcasts now account for 40% of all spoken word audio consumption (Edison Share of Ear, Q4 2025), surpassing AM/FM radio for the first time.

 What percentage of podcasts are still actively publishing?

-Only approximately 9.5% of all podcasts (around 436,000 out of 4.58 million) remain actively publishing new episodes.
-Despite nearly 500,000 new shows launching every quarter, most become inactive within their first year, creating opportunity for consistent creators.
+Only approximately 11% of all podcasts (around 391,000 out of 3.77+ million in curated databases) remain actively publishing new episodes.
+New launches slowed in early 2026, but most shows still become inactive within their first year, creating opportunity for consistent creators.

 Photo by Isaac Smith on Unsplash